What Is B2B IP Tracking?

 - Integration with marketing automation platforms, CRMs, and email service providers

 There are many vendors providing products with website visitor tracker functions.
 In some cases, their capabilities are available as part of larger Account-Based Marketing or marketing automation solutions (e.g., Act-On and Demandbase).

 *** I’ve listed 12 of the top vendors below ***

 Disclosure: I have an affiliate marketing relationship with some of these vendors.
 I may earn a commission, at no additional cost to buyers, for purchases made via these links.

 I recommend considering these solutions for your B2B organization, regardless of how or when you may purchase them.

 I also donate a portion of my affiliate revenues to well-respected international charities and disaster relief organizations.
 Learn more about that here.

-*** Click on any of these logos to learn more about each vendor ***
+*** Click on any of these logos to visit the vendor websites ***

 A Few Caveats